lucas-morim/random-games-csharp/README.md

-# 🎮 C# Game Collection
+# 🎮 C# Game Collection — Windows Forms Edition

-A console-based project developed in **C#**, featuring three interactive mini-games:
+A desktop application developed in **C# using Windows Forms**, featuring three interactive games:
 - 🎱 **Bingo**
 - 🎰 **Casino Roulette**
 - 💰 **Who Wants to Be a Millionaire**

-Each game is designed to demonstrate programming logic, randomness, user interaction, and basic control structures in C#.
+The project combines game logic, graphical interface design, and event-driven programming.
-The program provides a simple and entertaining way to explore fundamental programming concepts while simulating real-life games.
+It provides a fun and educational way to explore **C#**, **Windows Forms**, and **object-oriented programming** concepts.

 ---